 Kenya subjects all alcohol, cosmetics, perfumes, toiletries, and foodstuffs you import to radioactive analysis, which costs Ksh 3,000 per sample for every item.

-Meanwhile, weapons, wild flora and fauna, and birds and their products require various types of permits or licences, including:
+Meanwhile, weapons, wild flora and fauna, and birds and their products require various types of permits or licenses, including:

 - Firearm certificate